Systemic and Family Psychotherapist, Eating Disorder Specialist

 This can open up ways of understanding each other’s views, experiences and needs in ways that allow families to develop new and positive ways forward.

-I start every session by trying to engage each family member in the process without taking sides, blame or provide answers.
+Frank starts every session by trying to engage each family member in the process without taking sides, blame or provide answers.

-I am also very aware that different cultures and groups have different ideas of what ‘family ‘means.
+Frank is very aware that different cultures and groups have different ideas of what ‘family ‘means.
 Whoever people identify as important to their lives are welcome to join the family therapy sessions.
 Family members can attend in different groupings as well as all together, to address specific issues as defined by the family.